 Companies want employees who do their work and do it well.
-Fundamentally, if you are not fulfilling the duties outlined in your job description — or if your work requires oversight or often needs to be re-done — you are not a good investment for the company.
+Fundamentally, if you are not fulfilling the duties outlined in your job description, you are receiving warnings about your performance, or if your work requires oversight or often needs to be re-done, you are not a good investment for the company.

 Most companies won't mind if you use the office copier for a personal document or send an occasional personal email from your work computer.
-However, constant use of the Internet or office equipment for personal matters isn't acceptable.
+However, constant use of the Internet or office equipment for personal matters or for working on your side gig isn't acceptable.

-If you're always late, frequently take sick days, or go beyond all your vacation days, employers will notice.
+If you're always late, frequently take sick days, or use more than your allotment of vacation days, employers will notice.
 Your absence could interfere with work getting done—both your own work and the work of others on your team.

 Policies vary from company to company, and it's a good idea to review your company's policies when you get hired carefully.
 Some companies, for instance, may have a policy on office dating, appropriate conduct in person and on social media, and much more.
 Make sure to follow these rules.